jrcarter/Encryption-utilities/README.md

 TF_Crypt is a command-line program for encrypting and decrypting files.
 It also makes use of unchecked conversion and needs modification to work correctly on big-endian platforms.
 TF_Crypt uses Password_Line.

 Password_Line is a function for obtaining secret input from a user without echoing it to the screen.
 It has only been tested on Linus.

+Only Threefish is licensed under the BSD 3-Clause license.
+Tf_Test and TF_Crypt are GPL-3; Password_Line is GMGPL.